ecological-codes/ecological-codes.github.io/README.md

 ## 2. Open Sourced System Prompts

-In comparision to `user-prompts` the sets of codes provided to an agent via `system-prompts` take presidence as instructions, in terms of their authoritative nature.
-Rather than those codes being the "secret sauce" of any individual corporate entity, it is more sensible to have transparently visible open sourced standards for ethical system prompts as codes, shared within the ecology of agents and orchestrators performing agentic work.
+Compared to "user prompts", sets of codes provided to an agent via "system prompts" take presidence as instructions, in terms of their authoritative nature.
+Rather than those codes being kept as a secret by any individuals or corporate entities, it is more prudent and sensible to have transparently visible standards for ethical system prompts as codes, shared openly within the ecology of agents and orchestrators performing agentic work.

 ## 3. Distinguishing Proper Agents